Philadelphia Sphas: Later years

-With the 1946 advent of the Basketball Association of America, the immediate predecessor of the NBA, the ABL became a minor-league, and the Sphas would remain there as a semi-professional team until 1949.
-1949 would be the last year the Sphas were affiliated with a league, but thanks to Gottlieb's friendship with Abe Saperstein, president and owner of the Harlem Globetrotters, the Sphas lived on as one of the exhibition teams that the Globetrotters would play, although they would retain only the franchise name, not the Jewish makeup of the team.
+With the 1946 advent of the Basketball Association of America, the immediate predecessor of the NBA after the BAA merged with the rivaling National Basketball League by 1949, the ABL would devolve its services into a minor-league by 1947, with the Sphas remaining there as a semi-professional team up until 1949.
+Abe Radel would be considered the new primary owner of the Sphas, while Harry Litwack was considered the new head coach of the Sphas during their final seasons in the ABL, with the change occurring due to Eddie Gottlieb putting the majority of his attention on the newly-created Philadelphia Warriors (not related to the team from the 1920s outside of name only) in the newly-created Basketball Association of America (with him especially being notable for being the only representative of the BAA's original eleven teams to even know anything properly about basketball at all during the BAA's original meetings).
+1949 would be the last year the Sphas were affiliated with a league, though thanks to Gottlieb's friendship with Abe Saperstein, president and owner of the Harlem Globetrotters, the Sphas still lived on as one of the exhibition teams that the Globetrotters would play, although they would retain only the franchise name by that point in time; they would not utilize the original Jewish makeup of the team once they became a more permanent affiliate with the Globetrotters branding.

 Despite popular wisdom, the Sphas did not directly evolve into the Washington Generals.
 Instead, Saperstein had asked Red Klotz to create a separate exhibition team because the Sphas had beaten the Globetrotters on more than one occasion.
 After creating the Generals, Klotz sold the Sphas to one of his players, Pete Monska, who coached the team "for a year or two until it disbanded [in October 1959.]"
-The Sphas played their last game as the original team on October 17, 1959, losing to the Globetrotters in a double-header exhibition game.
-The Sphas were then reconstituted as the Baltimore Rockets, another Globetrotters exhibition team.
+The Sphas played their last game as the original team on October 17, 1959, losing 68–42 to the Globetrotters in a double-header exhibition game.
+The Sphas were then reconstituted as the Baltimore Rockets, who themselves were another Globetrotters exhibition team during that time.
+The Baltimore Rockets alongside the Boston Shamrocks, New Jersey Reds, and Atlantic City Seagulls would later end up being absorbed into the Washington Generals program by 1971, with each of those four teams competing under those respective names for the 1971–72 season of play before all of them eventually became a part of the Washington Generals program for the present day, with the Generals only briefly going defunct from 2015–2017 following the death of Red Klotz.